openearth/xbeach-docs/docs/xbeach_manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To increase the sensitivity of XBeach to grain size variations, an adjusted sediment transport equation can be applied.
-Note that this implementation is not based on a physical grounds and therefore not recommended to apply.
-This implementation is added to verify the behaviour of XBeach when such relation should hold.
+Note that this implementation is not well validated, and therefore not a default recommendation in the model.

-Both the bed-load and suspended sediment transport can be multiplied by a grain size depended term,
+Both the bed-load and suspended sediment transport rates can be multiplied by a grain-size–dependent term,

 .. math::
    :label: